 One goal for me this year is to get into the routine of baking a 100% whole grain bread at least once per week.
 So far I didn’t break the chain, but hey, the New Year is still young…

 Did you know that Germany, where we live, produces more varieties of baked goods than any other country in the world?
 But this doesn’t have to be an advantage…

 Also more and more traditional bakeries are replaced by chains, which for profit then often save on raw material quality.
-And the worst: They offer many “fake whole grain breads” – dark loaves with grains that in fact are disguised “white” all purpose flour goods colored with rye malt.
-In consequence you have to keep you informed and really choose wisely as a consumer.
+And the worst: They offer many “fake whole grain bread” – dark loaves with grains that in fact are disguised “white” all-purpose flour goods colored with rye malt.
+In consequence, you have to keep you informed and really choose wisely as a consumer.

 Easy whole wheat bread recipe